perpetualCreations/swbs/readme.md

 import swbs
-swbs.configure.security("some encryption key", "an hmac key", "auth string") swbs.configure.role(False) swbs.configure.destination("localhost", 2234) # localhost can be replaced with an IP such as 192.168.1.1, if your using the default port, you may forgo the second parameter# .
+swbs.configure.security("some encryption key", "an hmac key", "auth string") swbs.configure.role(False) swbs.configure.endpoint("localhost", 2234) # localhost can be replaced with an IP such as 192.168.1.1, if your using the default port, you may forgo the second parameter# .
 ```

 #### Connect and Accept